 Now comes the difficult part, butchering.
-Ideally, for a prime tender meat source rabbits will need to be butchered between 8 to 12 weeks.
+Ideally, for a prime tender meat source you will need to process rabbits between 8 to 12 weeks.
 Depending on the breed and age the dress weight will vary.

 - Roasters 10 – 12 weeks old

 Once dressed 85% of the rabbit meat is consumable, in addition to the heart, liver, and kidneys.
 Stewers are firmer in meat, much fattier, and excellent for, well, making stew!
 However, slow cooking will also soften the meat.